Jowell Global

-Jowell Global Ltd. is a Holding company which owns its predecessor Longrich and operates Juhao Mall, an e-commerce platform for cosmetics, health and nutritional supplements and household products.
+Jowell Global Ltd. is a Chinese holding company which owns its predecessor Longrich and operates Juhao Mall, an e-commerce platform for cosmetics, health and nutritional supplements and household products.

 Juhao started operations in 2012 as one of the first membership-based online-to-offline e-commerce platforms in China.

 Juhao provides products to customers, sells and distributes other companies products on its platform.
 Juhao allows third parties to open stores through its platform for a service fee based on sale revenues generated from their online stores.
 Market based information is also provided to support sales.
 Juhao also sells its products through authorized retail stores all across China.
 Besides online direct sales, authorized retail store distribution and third-party merchants, Juhao also operates the live streaming marketing sales channel.